-Our team of wildlife veterinarians and pathologists, based at the University of Pennsylvania's New Bolton Center, have necropsied more than 200 snowy owls that have been accidentally killed or found dead, and we've tested hundreds of blood samples from live birds captured for banding and tagging -- by far the largest examination of the health and condition of wintering snowy owls ever undertaken.
+Our team of wildlife veterinarians and pathologists, based at the University of Pennsylvania's New Bolton Center, along with colleagues in the U.S. and Canada, have necropsied more than 400 Snowy Owls that have been accidentally killed or found dead, and we've tested blood samples from dozens of live birds captured for banding and tagging -- by far the largest examination of the health and condition of wintering snowy owls ever undertaken.

 Some of the findings have been encouraging.
 We've found, for example, that contrary to long-standing assumptions about snowy owls in winter, most migrant owls are generally in good physical condition, not thin and starving as was once assumed.

 But there are reasons for concern.
 Toxicology tests have shown that most snowy owls carry at least some level of dangerous chemicals in their bodies, from lead to rodenticides (rat poison) to pesticide residues like DDE.
 Most troubling, many snowy owls have shown significant levels of mercury, an insidious toxin generated by coal-fired power plants and vehicle exhaust, which bioaccumulates through the food chain until it causes behavioral and reproductive problems.
 Because mercury contamination may be tied to diet (especially the consumption of waterbirds like ducks, gulls and loons), our tracking data is proving valuable in discerning where snowy owls may be experiencing the heaviest exposure.